 New York State of Health Marketplace

-“The state is extending the special open enrollment period in the New York State of Health Plan Marketplace for an additional 30 days through July 15.”
+“The state is extending the special open enrollment period in the New York State of Health Plan Marketplace to May 15, 2021.”
 Empire Plan, Medicaid and Child Health Plus are continuous enrollment.

 A NY State of Mind (Headspace)